-Andy Kolovos is the Vermont Folklife Centerís Archivist and a staff Folklorist.
+Andy Kolovos is the Vermont Folklife Centerís Co-Director and Archivist.
 He holds a Ph.D. in Folklore and Ethnomusicology and an MLS, both from Indiana University.
 His professional work focuses on ethnographic archives, audio preservation, audio field recording, and the use of audio in ethnographic documentary.
 His research examines the history of folklore archives, and contemporary practice in folklore/folklife/ethnographic archival collections.
 He consults across the US and Canada on audio field recording for ethnography, archival preservation of ethnographic materials, and audio preservation digitization.
 He created and maintains the VFC's online Field Guides and their widely-cited Digital Audio Field Recording Equipment Guide.

-Greg Sharrow serves as the VFC's Director of Education and Folklorist.
+Greg Sharrow serves as VFC's Co-Director.
 Sharrow brings to the Center a history of academic excellence and years of teaching experience.
 He holds a BA from Oberlin College, a MEd from UVM and has his PhD in Folklore and Folklife from the University of Pennsylvania.
 Sharrow taught at the Braintree School in the Orange Southwest Supervisory Union (Vermont) for several years and was named Outstanding Teacher of the Year for that district in 1983.
 He was also appointed as the Mellon Graduate Fellow at the University of Pennsylvania for the 1987-88 Academic Year.
 His current research interests include the interplay of folklife and personal identity and the role that culture plays in our construction of self.